Croats in Bosnia and Herzegovina

 The Serbs living in Bosnia came with the Turks mostly as assisting Turkish troops.
 It should be emphasized that these Bosnian Serbs were originally Valachies (Vlachs) from Montenegro and northern Albania.
 In fact they were non-slavic nomads - Protoromans and romanized Balkan Celts and Illyrians, who accepted the Serbian Orthodox faith (there were also Catholic Valachies in Croatia, croatized after 16th century).
 Later, under the influence of the Serbian Orthodox Church in Bosnia, they became Serbs.
 They had been fighting on the Turkish side until the decline of the Turkish Empire started.
 Their enclaves in present day Croatia follow roughly the border of the Turkish Empire in the medieval Croatia.

-Completely destroyed sanctuary of Podmilacje (on the left) and a damaged church near Jajce, after Greater Serbian aggression on BiH (photos by [Čakić-Did])
+Completely destroyed sanctuary of Podmilačje (on the left) and a damaged church near Jajce, after Greater Serbian aggression on BiH

 These migrations led to further complications.
 Counting on these Serbian settlers as a military aid, the Austrian kings supplied them with privileges.
 This meant that parts of the Croatian territory were not completely under the Croatian jurisdiction and the Croats felt them as intruders within their state.
 This was the beginning of the so-called Krajina (`Military Frontier'; "Bosnian Krajina" appeared much later), whose complete and systematic ethnical cleansing from Croats and from everything reminding on their existence was finished during the Serbian aggression 1991-1995.
 Here we see the beginning of the drama in Croatia and Bosnia-Herzegovina.
 The Krajina region in Croatia has been liberated during the Flash and Storm operations in the summer 1995.

-cross from the region of Duvno in Herzegovina (about 2 meters high).
+An interesting Christian cross (about 2 meters high) from the region of Duvno in Herzegovina.

-by the Turks.
-Here is another cross in front of the Fojnica franciscan
+Here is another cross in front of the Fojnica franciscan monastery

-monastery (the other side of the cross is ornamented):
+(the other side of the cross is ornamented).

 After the arrival of the Turks the states of Bosnia and Albania, which had been previously Catholic, became more and more islamized.
 Moreover, in the same time in Bosnia the Serbian Orthodoxy, supported by the Turks, was spreading.
 The Jews exiled from Spain (Sefards), who arrived to Bosnia in 1492, were accepted by the Turkish state and exempt from the tax in blood, but not from paying taxes to the Serbian Church.